sighingnow/jekyll-gitbook/_pages/CH.md

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/2bmoiAfxpTU?rel=0" title="WxCC Lab #2 Part 4: Access to the Agent Desktop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

->If you have a US number you can use for sign in as an agent or supervisor.
-Otherwise, please download the Webex App and sign in with both users.
+>This tenant does not allow outbound international calls.
+If you have the US numbers you can use that for sign in as an agent or supervisor.
+Otherwise, please download the Webex App according to the steps below.
+{: .block-tip }

 ### 1. Download and Login in the Webex app for PC or Mac